accessibility

 Hearing assistance

-The venue has an infrared hearing system and this is in Hall 1 and rooms 3A, 3B, 4, 11 and 12.
-In order to make use of this system, delegates should turn their hearing aids to ‘T’.A personal neck loop can be collected from a member of ACC staff or at the Guest Relations desk.
-Please enquire for more details if you require this service.
-In the case of an emergency, trained stewards will assist any delegates with a hearing impediment to evacuate the building.
+The venue has an infrared hearing system in Hall 1 and rooms 3A, 3B, 4, 11 and 12.
+To make use of this system, delegates should turn their hearing aids to ‘T’.
+A personal neck loop can be collected from a member of ACC staff or at the Guest Relations desk.
+Delegates were encouraged to enquire for more details if they required this service.
+In the case of an emergency, trained stewards assist any delegates with a hearing impairment to evacuate the building.

 Assistance dogs

-For full details on the venues' accessibility, you can visit their websites:
+For full details on the venue’s accessibility, you can visit their websites:

 ACC Accessibility: https://www.accliverpool.com/accessibility/